BzowK/RealPKEMeter/README.md

 Included *(& below)* is the initial breadboard layout which I'm currently testing.
 The only addition I'm currently considering is a rocker switch to adjust sensitivity, however may try to add that via OLED screen.
 ![](https://github.com/BzowK/RealPKEMeter/blob/master/Fritzing/Real-PKE-Meter_bb.png)

-## Current Status - 10/29/20 ##
+## Current Status - 2/6/21 ##
+- Cleaned up models a bit and added space for switch at bottom of handle
+- Updated code so that...
+	- EMF is much more accurate
+	- LED now triggers via port directly thus freeing resources and making EMF readings more accurate
+	- LED animation now similar to original PKE Meter from movie & flashes faster the higher the wings rise (higher field detected)
+	- Rotary encoder code added
+	- Misc smaller improvements & cleanup
+	- Main thing lacking is OLED menu to configure sound, EMF sensitivity, etc.

+## Old Updates ##
-Finished prototype #1.
+**10/20/20** - Finished prototype #1.
 Didn't have time to get everything working the way I wanted, so finished it without a couple of features and with a couple of modifications so i could finish testing.
 Below are lists of modifications made to finish first prototype plus changes planned for prototype #2 after testing...

 **1st Prototype Modifications**